jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ---
-title: How to use Trigger.dev using Digital Ocean serverless functions.
+title: How to use Trigger.dev usingDigitalOcean serverless functions.
 author: Joey Reed
 date: 2024-12-20
 draft: true